 The Chilton County Jail reserves the right to block phone numbers upon the owner's request due to harassing phone calls, misuse of the phone system (i.e. three-way calling), discussion of criminal activity, or based upon the security and safety of the facility.
 Any attempt to provide three way connections will result in permanent deactivation of the called number attempting to facilitate the three way connection and disciplinary action on the inmate involved.
 Phone services are provided through Securus and if there is a phone issue, you must contact the contracted telephone company at 800-844-6591.

 Visitors who act in an inappropriate manner may be permanently suspended from all visitations.
-No person under the age of 15 years old may visit without being accompanied by a legal guardian.
 The Chilton County Jail reserves the right to terminate, suspend, or cancel visitation for the safety and security of the facility at any time without notice.
+Visits must be set up by an adult, an minors (under 18) that wish to visit must have their parent or guardian set the visitation up.

 Visitors should always dress appropriate